MacMeDan/Locolization/README.md

 #  Localize

-The purpose of this project is to help with managing locolized strings in a way that does not make your eyes bleed when you read the code.
+The purpose of this project is to help with managing Localized strings in a way that does not make your eyes bleed when you read the code.

 ## Usage